mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 sidebar_label: Inputs and Outputs
 ---

-The fast-data has an Event Driven Architecture, as such there are many events that make everything work.
-In this page we will explore these events in detail to understand better the whole fast-data lifecycle.
+The Fast Data has an Event Driven Architecture, as such there are many events that make everything work.
+In this page we will explore these events in detail to understand better the whole Fast Data lifecycle.

 ## Projection